St Alkmund's Church, Whitchurch

 St Alkmund's Church is an active Anglican parish church in Whitchurch, Shropshire, England.
+By tradition, this church was founded in the 900s CE by the Anglo-Saxon Queen Æthelflæd ('Lady of the Mercians' and daughter of Alfred the Great).
+Certain sources suggest that the saint to whom it is dedicated, St Alkmund, (the son of Alhred, King of Northumbria (d. c.
+800), was first buried in Whitchurch.

+It is in the diocese of Lichfield, the archdeaconry of Salop and the deanery of Wem and Whitchurch.

+The church is recorded in the National Heritage List for England which has designated it a Grade I listed building.

 It stands at an elevated position in the centre of the town.
-The church is recorded in the National Heritage List for England which has designated it a Grade I listed building.
-It is in the diocese of Lichfield, the archdeaconry of Salop and the deanery of Wem and Whitchurch.

 History

-The accepted date of the foundation of the church, named for Alcmund of Derby, is 912, although the earliest record of a church on the site is 1089.
+The accepted date of the foundation of the church, named for Alcmund of Derby, is 912, by tradition by Queen Æthelflæd, who is understood to have translated the relics of St Alcmund to Shrewsbury around the same time.

+The earliest textual record of a church on the site is 1089.
 This church was built in white stone, giving the name to the town.
 In 1296, the first rector of the church was instituted.
 In 1403 following his death at the Battle of Shrewsbury, Sir Henry Percy (Hotspur) was temporarily buried in the church.

 Towards the end of the 15th century the body of John Talbot, 1st Earl of Shrewsbury, who had been killed at the Battle of Castillon in 1453, was removed to the church.
 His embalmed heart was buried under the porch and his bones lie under his effigy in the Lady Chapel.

 On 31 July 1711, the central tower of the medieval church, which dated from the 15th century, collapsed and the church had to be completely rebuilt.
 The foundation stone was laid on 27 March 1712 and the new church was consecrated on 8 October 1712.
-It was built by mason William Smith of Tettenhall to the designs of John Barker (1668-1727) of Rowsley.
+It was built by mason William Smith of Tettenhall to the designs of John Barker (1668–1727) of Rowsley.

 The church was restored in 1877–79 and again in 1885–86.
 Further internal alterations were made in 1894 when the organ was moved from the west gallery to its present position on the north of the chancel.
 At this time the organ was almost completely overhauled and rebuilt.

 In 1900–02, the brick internal walls were refaced with stone and the apse was redecorated.
 The porch was rebuilt in 1925.

 The north and south galleries were removed in 1972.